 Flutter is a relatively new framework, nevertheless, there are many applications built on it.
 It is a UI software development toolkit based on Dart, an object-oriented language.
 The framework contains two sets of its own, fully-customizable widgets which incorporate all critical platform differences, so there’s no need to search for any additional libraries to build a good-looking interface.
 Flutter’s history started at the 2015 Dart developer summit when it was introduced to the world by the name of “Sky”, however, it was not until December 2018 that the first version deemed stable was released.
 Despite its relatively short presence, it is currently one of the most popular frameworks that allow developers to build apps quickly with a lot of ready-to-use components available.
 With its fast-growing community of developers, well-described documentation, and ease of learning, Flutter is a great solution for startups and small businesses.
 Learn more about the benefits of Flutter for app development in our related post.
 It’s perfect if you need a quick app development tool, with an immediate preview of the changes made directly on the application, go for it when you want to build an MVP in a short time.

-Learn more about how Flutter compares to React Native from our article:
+Learn more about React Native from our related articles:

 Xamarin is an open-source platform for building modern and efficient iOS, Android, and Windows applications using the .NET platform.
 The .NET itself uses mainly the C # language, so Xamarin also offers the benefits of using it.
 Xamarin is an abstraction layer that manages the communication of shared code using the underlying platform code.
 This platform runs in a managed environment that provides convenience such as memory allocation and garbage collection.
 Xamarin applications use .NET BCL, a large collection of classes that have advanced and streamlined features such as advanced handling of XML files, databases, etc. Existing C # code can be compiled for use in an application, giving you access to thousands of libraries that add functionality beyond the BCL.
 Like the well-known Flutter or React Native, Xamarin allows you to build applications for multiple platforms simultaneously while maintaining a single code base.
 Thus, it can provide a native app experience.